DUNE/computing-HWDB/_episodes/07-Using-Python-Upload-Tool.md

 ---
-title: Using the Python HWDB Upload Tool
+title: Using the Python HWDB Tools
 teaching: 120
 exercises: 0
 questions:
 - Active user privilage is required.
-- How does one upload bulk data with the Python HWDB Upload Tool?
+- How does one upload bulk data with the Python HWDB Tools?
 objectives:
 - upload a component specification (thus, obtain its assigned DUNE PID)
 - update a component specification (for a given PID)